Here’s everything you ever wanted to know about scholarships at MCC.

 • Be sure to check back here soon for upcoming scholarship dates and deadlines for current/continuing students!

-NOTE: If you are selected as a scholarship recipient, you will receive an email notification to your student email address.
+NOTE: If you are selected as a scholarship recipient, you will receive an email notification to your MCC student email address.

 Private scholarships

-Many businesses, civic organizations and other groups offer scholarships.
+Many businesses, civic organizations, and other groups offer scholarships.
 You’ll need to research and apply for them on your own, but it’s well worth your effort.
 Here are some places to look into for scholarship opportunities:

 • Places of employment (of parents and/or student)